dapr/quickstarts/tutorials/workflow/csharp/fan-out-fan-in/README.md

     == APP - fanoutfanin == GetWordLength: Received input: which.
     ```

+    > Note that the order of the logs may vary.

-5. Use the GET request in the [`fanoutfanin.http`](./fanoutfanin.http) file to get the status of the workflow.
+5. Use the GET request in the [`fanoutfanin.http`](./fanoutfanin.http) file to get the status of the workflow, or use this cURL command:

+    ```bash
+    curl --request GET --url http://localhost:3556/v1.0/workflows/dapr/<INSTANCEID>
+    ```

+    Where `<INSTANCEID>` is the workflow instance ID you received in the `Location` header in the previous step.

     The expected serialized output of the workflow is: